A Scene is Worth a Thousand Features: Feed-Forward Camera Localization from a Collection of Image Features: Introduction

 In this work, driven by the motivation of reducing the overhead of mapping to a minimum, we propose \ours, a novel approach that achieves fast mapping and localization through a single feed-forward pass. \ours takes inspiration from recent foundation models \citep{kirillov2023segment,wang2024dust3r} and scene representation networks \citep{jin2024lvsm, sitzmann2021light}, which have shown strong performance and outstanding generalization capabilities across tasks and datasets, and have pushed the boundaries of what we thought was possible just a few years ago \citep{leroy2024grounding, wu2024cat4d}.
 This success motivates our next question: What is the minimal map representation that enables accurate and efficient visual localization?
 We claim that a collection of image features encoding local visual appearance as well as their 3D locations within the scene is a powerful and convenient map representation.
 Our architecture design is inspired by DUSt3R~\citep{wang2024dust3r}, but instead of taking two images as input, \ours takes one query image as input as well as a random sample of features from multiple posed mapping images.
 Thereby, we predict accurate query 3D coordinates directly in the map coordinate system, see Figure~\ref{fig:teaser}.
 Since \ours has access to a \emph{collection} of features spanning multiple mapping images, it avoids the need for computing relative pose estimates between the query and multiple mapping images, one by one.
 Different from binocular RPR methods that rely on heuristics for scale-metric pose estimates \citep{arnold2022map}, \ours transfers the correct scale directly from the mapping poses, even enabling it to generalize to scene scales not seen during training.

-We summarize our \textbf{contributions} as follows: \textbf{1)} We demonstrate that a scene representation consisting of only a few hundreds mapping features is sufficient for accurate visual localization, significantly reducing mapping requirements and time. \textbf{2)} We present \ours, a simple yet effective architecture that enables localization of an image relative to a collection of mapping features in a single feed-forward pass. \textbf{3)} A scene and scale normalization approach within the architecture that boosts the generalization capability in domains with different scale ranges for image localization.
+We summarize our \textbf{contributions} as follows: \textbf{1)} We demonstrate that a scene representation consisting of only a few hundreds mapping features is sufficient for fast and accurate visual localization. \textbf{2)} We present \ours, a simple yet effective architecture that enables localization of an image relative to a collection of mapping features in a single feed-forward pass. \textbf{3)} A scene and scale normalization approach within the architecture that boosts the generalization capability in domains with different scale ranges for image localization.